All Episodes

 A clear majority of them don't want to work.

-A clear majority of them live and breathe on this class envy stuff and are going to vote for somebody who's going to make sure their contraception pills keep coming, their welfare checks keep coming, their disability checks keep coming, their unemployment checks keep coming, uh, food stamps, you name it, that's his group.
+A clear majority of them live and breathe on this class envy stuff and are going to vote for somebody who's going to make sure their contraception pills keep coming, their welfare checks keep coming, their disability checks keep coming, their unemployment checks keep coming, food stamps, you name it, that's his group.

 As many minority groups as he can create and convince are victims of an oppressive America.

-And in that calculation, he he just casts aside white working class families while setting up African Americans for Obama.
+And in that calculation, he just casts aside white working class families while setting up African Americans for Obama.

-That's what Crowdhammer is saying.
+That's what Krauthammer is saying.

 He's just not natural doing this.

-He's he's like somebody embarrassed of his uh achievements, embarrassed almost of his wealth, and is trying to um excuse it, and while at the same time trying to sound like every man.
+He's like somebody embarrassed of his achievements, embarrassed almost of his wealth, and is trying to excuse it.

-Um but I know a bunch of uh owners of the teams.
+Well, you know, I don't really know, but I know a bunch of owners of the teams.

 So here are the numbers.